-Upon arriving at the zoo, we immediately hit the concession stand for some popcorn, or maybe one of those giant roasted turkey drumsticks, because like any great form of entertainment, anatomy is best enjoyed with a snack.
+Upon arriving at the zoo, we immediately hit the concession stand for some popcorn, or maybe one of those giant roasted turkey drumsticks, because anatomy is best enjoyed with a snack.
 We proceed immediately to the primate enclosure, where some New World monkeys jealously eye what's left of our food.
-We notice that they share a lot in common with us—their faces, their little hands, the shape of their skulls—compared to a dog or a flamingo or a snake, we have a LOT in common with monkeys, and this is immediately evident when we see them.
+If we look closely, we'll notice that they have a lot in common with us—their faces, their little hands, the shape of their skulls.
+Even the biggest evolution doubters have to admit that compared to a dog or a flamingo or a snake, we have a LOT in common with monkeys.

 Next, we move on to the reptile house, where we check out a giant tortoise.
 Unlike the monkey, the tortoise has a lot of features that we just can't relate to.
 Its skull is pretty small compared to the rest of its body; it has thick, scaly skin, and what's up with that shell?

-Still holding the remains of our turkey drumstick (mostly just the bone now), an idea suddenly occurs to us: despite the differences between humans, monkeys, tortoises, and the unlucky turkey, there are some features we all have in common.
+Still holding the remains of our turkey drumstick (mostly just the bone now), an idea suddenly occurs to us: despite the differences between humans, monkeys, tortoises, and that unlucky turkey we just ate, there are some features we all have in common.
 For example, we all have two arms and two legs, skulls, vertebrae, and ribs.
-These features are called homologous structures.

 Vestigial structures are another class of anatomical features that provide evidence for common ancestry and evolution.
 Vestigial structures serve no apparent purpose in species that possess them at present, but may have been important in their ancestors.
-For example, whales have pelvis (hip) bones, but they don't need them, since they don't walk; in other words, these hip bones are completely useless to modern whales.
-However, the fact that whales have hip bones even though they don't need them suggests that their ancestors might have walked on land.
-Fossil evidence shows this to be correct.
+For example, whales have hip bones, but they don't need them, since they can't exactly go for a stroll.
+These hip bones are as useless as nipples on a fish (point of fact, fish don't have nipples).
+However, the fact that whales have hip bones even though they don't need them suggests that their ancestors might have had a use for them and walked on land.

-In sum, comparative anatomy shows how seemingly disparate kinds of organisms actually share many fundamental similarities, and strongly supports the notion that those similarities are derived from a common ancestor.
-The differences we see in modern organisms are the result of changes over time, as organisms adapt to their environment; in other words, evolution.
+Bottom line, comparative anatomy shows how we actually share many fundamental similarities and evidence strongly supports the idea that these similarities are derived from a common ancestor.
+The differences we see in modern organisms are the result of changes over time, as organisms adapt to their environment.
+Hooray evolution!